-associated issues for Congress.
+It also discusses relevant initiatives within international institutions to monitor or regulate these technologies, considers the potential implications of emerging military technologies, and outlines associated issues for Congress.
 Such issues could hold implications for congressional authorization, appropriation, oversight, and treaty-making.

-Artificial Intelligence (AI)
+Artificial Intelligence (AI)5

 Although the U.S. government has no official definition of artificial intelligence, policymakers generally use the term AI to refer to a computer system capable of human-level cognition.
-AI is further divided into two categories: narrow AI and general AI.
+AI is further divided into three categories: narrow AI, general AI, and artificial superintelligence.
 Narrow AI systems can perform only the specific task that they were trained to perform, while general AI systems would be capable of performing a broad range of tasks, including those for which they were not specifically trained.
-General AI systems do not yet-and may never-exist.
+Artificial superintelligence refers to a system "that greatly exceeds the cognitive performance of humans in virtually all domains of interest."6 General AI systems and artificial superintelligence do not yet-and may never-exist.7

 Narrow AI is currently being incorporated into a number of military applications by both the United States and its competitors.
-Such applications include but are not limited to intelligence, surveillance, and reconnaissance; logistics; cyber operations; command and control; and semi-autonomous and autonomous vehicles.
+Such applications include but are not limited to intelligence, surveillance, and reconnaissance;8 logistics; cyber operations; command and control; and semi-autonomous and autonomous vehicles.
 These technologies are intended in part to augment or replace human operators, freeing them to perform more complex and cognitively demanding work.
 In addition, AI-enabled systems could (1) react significantly faster than systems that rely on operator input; (2) cope with an exponential increase in the amount of data available for analysis; and (3) enable new concepts of operations, such as swarming (i.e., cooperative behavior in which unmanned vehicles autonomously coordinate to achieve a task) that could confer a warfighting advantage by overwhelming adversary defensive systems.

 Narrow AI, however, could introduce a number of challenges.
 For example, such systems may be subject to algorithmic bias as a result of their training data or models.
-Researchers have repeatedly discovered instances of racial bias in AI facial recognition programs due to the lack of diversity in the images on which the systems were trained, while some natural language processing programs have developed gender bias.
-Such biases could hold significant implications for AI applications in a military context.
-For example, incorporating undetected biases into systems with lethal effects could lead to cases of mistaken identity and the unintended killing of civilians or noncombatants.
+Researchers have repeatedly discovered instances of racial bias in AI facial recognition programs due to the lack of diversity in the images on which the systems were trained, while some natural language processing programs have developed gender bias.9 Such biases could hold significant implications for AI applications in a military context.
+For example, incorporating undetected